 As with most things in life, there are never simple solutions to healing from celiac disease.
 There’s no magic pill.
 There’s nothing to cut out of you.
 No invasive procedures.
 There’s just food.
-Some food will continue to hurt you while some food will heal you.
+Some food will continue to hurt you while some food will begin to heal you.

-Below I share with you the Cliffsnotes’ version of how I healed from celiac disease using a little common sense and a lot of TLC.
+Below I share with you the short version of how I healed from celiac disease using a little common sense and a lot of TLC.

 Take out the gluten.
 Add in anti-inflammatory foods.

 Your gut will start to heal once you remove the irritant (gluten) from your diet, but your body will not make a full recovery without helping it along by eating anti-inflammatory foods.
 Remember, it’s not just about what you take out of your diet; but also it’s about healing your gut and nursing it back to health by putting good stuff back in.

 There is a major difference between feeling better and truly healing from celiac disease.
 While removing gluten may put you on a path to feeling better, your gut has been massacred by gluten for many years.
 It took me years to finally start feeling better even though I was gluten-free.
 It wasn’t until I cleaned up my diet and started eating naturally gluten-free foods and paying attention to my gut health did I feel better.

 Think of it this way.
-If you’re stabbed in the gut with a knife, you can remove the offending irritant (the knife) but your work is far from over.
-You still need to care for and nurse the wound, restoring it as best you can back to its original state.
+If you’re stabbed in the gut with a knife, you can remove the offending irritant (the knife) but is is far from achieved.
+You still need to care for and nurse the wound, restoring your gut as best you can back to its original state.
 This is the same with celiac disease.
-You remove the irritant (gluten) AND you need to care for and nurse the wound inside of you if you want to restore your small intestine back to its original state.
+Once you remove the irritant (gluten), you still need to care for and nurse the wound left behind.